yuansliu/bfMEM/README.md

 # bfMEM

-bfMEM is a tool for Maximal Exact Matches (MEMs) detecting.
+bfMEM is a tool for Maximal Exact Matches (MEMs) detection.
 It is based on Bloom filter and rolling hash.
 The program is written in C++11 (tested with g++ >= 6.2.1) and works on Linux.

 ## Download & Compile